discountry/discountry.github.io/_posts/2017-02-02-fix-php-strtotime.md

 This is called [Y2K38](https://en.wikipedia.org/wiki/Year_2038_problem) problem.

-The UNIX timestamp will reach the int variable limit on 32bit OS at *19 January 2038*.
+The UNIX timestamp will reach the int variable limitation on 32bit OS at *19 January 2038*.

 However we can fix this bug by using a customized function: